michaelablackham/thinkful-sunset/README.md

 - [x] Get location from GPS
   - [ ] have lat/long change to city, state
   - [ ] have location fill in input
-- [ ] Pull in basic API info from backend
+- [x] Pull in basic API info from backend
 - [ ] if current time is AFTER sunset --> default to sunrise
 - [ ] if current time is AFTER sunrise --> default to sunset
+- [ ] on results page, be able to switch to sunset/sunrise
+- [ ] be able to change location while on results page

 ## Tasks for Design
 - [x] Set up gulp
 - [x] Sketch our wireframes
 - [ ] Make everything responsive (mobile first)
 - [ ] background color will be warmer the nicer the quality & cooler on lower quality

+only includes the lower 48*****